Matiang’i raises concern over cybercrimes increase

 Kenya is experiencing increased cases of cyber threats internally, from foreign actors and terrorist organisations.

-The Interior Cabinet secretary Fred Matiang’i yesterday said the threats involved cyber espionage operations, computer network attacks, online theft, hacking and denial of service to vital systems, identity theft, impersonation, online fraud among others.
+Interior Cabinet Secretary Fred Matiang’i yesterday said the threats involved cyber espionage operations, computer network attacks, online theft, hacking and denial of service to vital systems, identity theft, impersonation, online fraud among others.

 Matiang’i who was speaking during the Communications Authority National Cybersecurity Conference also said that the breach of data privacy was prevalent in the country, introducing additional complexities to the already vulnerable networks.

-Communications Authority board chair Ngene Gituku (pictured) said although the country had made massive strides in the ICT sector, the country was also getting increasingly exposed to new and emerging technology threats.
+Communications Authority board chair Ngene Gituku said although the country had made massive strides in the ICT sector, it was also getting increasingly exposed to new and emerging technology threats.